Five minutes of reading to give you and your guests a better party experience!

 Small Gift for Birthday Child

-BYO “extras” without paying corkage – Food Management applies*
+BYO “extras” without paying corkage – Food Management provisions apply

 Deluxe2 hours during any public session

-Just $3 extra pp our best value deal with all the Standard "goodies" PLUS
+Our best value deal with ALL the Standard Party "goodies" PLUS

 Small gift for all children